-Definitions of verbiage surrounding the LGBTQ+ community vary and change over time.
-Terminology varies across cultural, ethnic, and socioeconomic groups.
+Terminology and definitions surrounding the LGBTQ+ community vary and change over time.
+Terminology can also vary across cultural, ethnic, and socioeconomic groups.
 This page offers some definitions that are essential to dialogue surrounding the LGBTQ+ community.

 Gender Binary: The idea that there are only two genders – male/female or man/woman and that a person must be strictly gendered as either/or.